amaralc/lmp-platform/doc/02-iniciando-back-end-do-gobarber.md

-# Iniciando back end do gobarber
+# Iniciando backend do lmp-platform

 ## Indice